a-ishak-sec/SOC-In-A-Box-Lab/README.md

 ---

 ## Phase 4: Threat Simulation & Detection Validation
-Conducted three separate attack simulations to verify that the SIEM was correctly ingesting, parsing, and displaying malicious activity.
+Conducted three separate attack simulations to verify that the SIEM was correctly ingesting, parsing, and forwarding malicious activity to be displayed correctly.

 ### Simulation A: Brute Force Authentication
 1. **The Attack:** Manually triggered 10 consecutive failed login attempts on the Windows VM to simulate a brute force credential attack.